derekrdrill/react-web-portfolio_new/README.md

     </ul>
   </li>
   <li>
-    Github API app
+    Housing marketplace app
     <ul>
       <li>
-        An app built to pull data from the Github API, allowing someone to search Github users and pull up a personal profile that displays their metrics.
+        An app that allows users to see current listings, current offers on listings and create new listings.
+        This app pull asll dat a from a MongoDB via an Express backend.
       </li>
       <li>
         Status: <em>In Progress</em>